The Agile Mindset: 11 tips for everyday life (part 3/3)

 1. Consider difficult tasks as an opportunity to learn what works and what doesn’t work, and not as a barometer of whether you have a natural talent for it.

-2. Always consider your successes and failures as Result of your efforts, Strategies and decisions & #8211; and not as an indicator of your (missing) innate talent.
+2. Always consider your successes and failures as Result of your efforts, strategies and decisions - and not as an indicator of your (lack of) innate talent.

 3. Think back to the long learning processthat you put behind you to be able to read, write, calculate, etc. Hopefully you will notice that if you want to be really good at something, tenacity, perseverance and frustrating setbacks on the way are part of it.

 4. Recall an event in which you find yourself through one performance check felt humiliated.
-Now realize that such events have rarely defined your potential performance.
-No matter what you want to learn - Spanish, Golf or Excel - It is important to always consider yourself as a zealous student with a beginner attitude and never as someone who cannot do something.
+Now realize that such events rarely defined your potential performance.
+No matter what you want to learn - Spanish, golf, or Excel - you should always see yourself as an eager student with a beginner’s attitude and never as someone who can’t do something.

-5. Have you ever heard something like this: “I want to develop myself further, but I don't think it works - that's just me ”?
+5. Have you ever heard something like this: “I want to develop, but I don’t think it’s possible - that’s just the way I am”?
 Not quite right.
-There is (almost) always one choice and question of your personal prioritization.
+There is (almost) always a choice and question of your personal prioritization.

 6. Think of a person whose talent you really have admire, Would you say that this person’s talent was innate, or that they acquired it through enormous effort and time investment?
 Learn from your idols with what effort and which routines they achieved and maintain their level of performance.

-7. Think of something you always wanted to learnbut you always believed that you didn't have it in you.
-Make a little experiment out of it and start learning this skill!
-Every time you think it doesn't work, you try 10 more attempts.
-In this way you will make many mistakes - that has nothing to do with your ability.
+7. Think of something you always wanted to learn, but you always thought you didn’t have it in you.
+Make it a little experiment and start learning this skill!
+Every time you think it’s not working, try 10 more attempts.
+You will make many mistakes along the way - that has nothing to do with your ability.
 Above all, you will actually learn something!

 9. Don’t be proud that you won something or achieved a goal.
 Be proud of how much time and effort you put into the process to get there.

-10 Resist temptationto surround yourself with people who only ever confirm how “smart” you are - instead of challenging yourself to grow!
-Surround yourself with people who are trying to grow just like you in order to motivate each other.
+10 Resist temptation, to surround yourself with people who only confirm how “smart” you are - instead of challenging you to grow!
+Surround yourself with people who are trying to grow just like you, so you can motivate each other.

 11. If you have a fixed mindset thought, for example “the others just have more talent for kicking”, always answer with the growth mindset voice: “The others have already invested a lot more time in learning to play kickers.”
 And besides, why do we kick at all?
 Back to work. ;-).